ddmaness/Web-Dev-Notes/shay-how-advanced-html-css.md

 What are "psuedo-elements"?

-Decribe the textual psuedo-elements and how they are used.
+Describe the textual psuedo-elements and how they are used.

-Decribe the Generated Content psuedo-elements and how they are used.
+Describe the Generated Content psuedo-elements and how they are used.

-Decribe the fragment psuedo-element and how they are used.
+Describe the fragment psuedo-element and how they are used.

 ## Responsive Web Design